OfficeDev/office-js-docs-reference/Contributing.md

 #### To create a new branch

 1. Open Git Bash.
-2. At the Git Bash command prompt, type `git pull upstream master:<new branch name>`.
-This creates a new branch locally that is copied from the latest OfficeDev master branch.
+2. At the Git Bash command prompt, type `git pull upstream main:<new branch name>`.
+This creates a new branch locally that is copied from the latest OfficeDev main branch.
 3. At the Git Bash command prompt, type `git push origin <new branch name>`.
 This alerts GitHub to the new branch.
 You should now see the new branch in your fork of the repository on GitHub.
 4. At the Git Bash command prompt, type `git checkout <new branch name>` to switch to your new branch.

 #### Add new content or edit existing content

 You navigate to the repository on your computer by using File Explorer.
-The repository files are in `C:\Users\<yourusername>\<repo name>`.
+The repository files are in `C:\Users\<yourusername>\office-js-docs-reference`.

 To edit files, open them in an editor of your choice and modify them.
 To create a new file, use the editor of your choice and save the new file in the appropriate location in your local copy of the repository.
 While working, save your work frequently.

-The files in `C:\Users\<yourusername>\<repo name>` are a working copy of the new branch that you created in your local repository.
+The files in `C:\Users\<yourusername>\office-js-docs-reference` are a working copy of the new branch that you created in your local repository.
 Changing anything in this folder doesn't affect the local repository until you commit a change.
 To commit a change to the local repository, type the following commands in GitBash:

     git add .
     git commit -v -a -m "<Describe the changes made in this commit>"